 Bitcoin Cash was the largest gainer in the last week till today for the top 10 tokens and coins, gaining a massive 59 percent to a price of $1,168.23.
 Stellar, which is now eighth in the top 10 list, was the second largest gainer of the week, up by 49.57% to a price of $0.37464.
 The third position went to Cardano, rising 46 percent, then IOTA by 39 percent and Ripple by 39 percent.

 Starting with Bitcoin, the cryptocurrency struggled to stay above $8,000 a few weeks ago but now gained more than 10 percent this week at the time of writing, and growing from last week's gain of below 10 percent.

-Bitcoin was up to a four weeks high after a long strive and a long-term bearish trend-line.
-Although the cryptocurrency gained the lowest of 10 percent in the list of top 10, the highest hit so far this week was today's $8900 after another notable high of $8285 on Tuesday and a $8360 on Monday.
+Bitcoin was up to four weeks high after a long strive and a long-term bearish trend-line.
+Although the cryptocurrency gained the lowest of 10 percent in the list of top 10, the highest hit so far this week was today's $8900 after another notable high of $8285 on Tuesday and an $8360 on Monday.
 The current prices correspond to mid-March prices.
-After mid-March, prices fell below the $6,500 level Sunday April 1.
-However, the price is now past the confluence of the trendline and the 50 day moving average (MA), confirming a bearish to bullish trend change.
+After mid-March, prices fell below the $6,500 level Sunday, April 1.
+However, the price is now past the confluence of the trendline and the 50-day moving average (MA), confirming a bearish to a bullish trend change.